 Anjuli Sastry (she/her) is a producer on It's Been a Minute with Sam Sanders and a 2021 Nieman Journalism Foundation Visiting Fellow.
 During her Nieman fellowship in spring 2021, Sastry created, hosted and produced the audio and video series Where We Come From.
 The series tells the stories of immigrant communities of color through a personal and historical lens.

-Anjuli Sastry is a producer on It's Been a Minute with Sam Sanders.
-In her role, Sastry cuts interviews, writes scripts, books guests, scores music, plans future coverage, decides the editorial direction of episodes and more.
-Her work has ranged from producing episodes that look at gun violence in Oakland, a deep dive into the history of drag culture and interviews with folks like John Legend and Jennifer Lopez.
-Her work also involves producing live shows in places like Iowa and Chicago and directing weekly tapings of It's Been a Minute.
+Since 2017, Sastry has been a producer on the NPR podcast and weekend radio show It's Been a Minute with Sam Sanders.
+In that role, Sastry cuts interviews, writes scripts, books guests, scores episodes, plans future coverage, leads editorial direction of episodes and more.
+She's produced episodes that look at gun violence in Oakland, a deep dive into the history of drag culture and interviews with folks like John Legend and Jennifer Lopez.
+She also produces live shows in places like Iowa and Chicago and directs weekly tapings of It's Been a Minute.

 Sastry started her career at NPR on the flagship newsmagazine All Things Considered.
 In this role, Sastry led the show's social media team, was the lead producer for the 25th anniversary of the Los Angeles Riots series and reported in the Southwest and Mexico with Melissa Block and Elissa Nadworny for the special series Our Land.

 She's worked as a producer for Marketplace and Press Play at KCRW, and her work has appeared in NPR's Life Kit, Morning Edition, Weekend All Things Considered and ABC News.